LINUX, FOSS AND LIBRARY TECHNOLOGY ENTHUSIAST

 6. With the tunnel created, we can now route the tunnel to a domain name that we have with Cloudflare.
 This will allow us to access our local server through that domain name.

-cloudflared tunnel route dns TUNNELNAME DOMAINNAME
+cloudflared tunnel route dns mytunnel your-domain-name.com

 7. If the above command worked correctly, you would see a similar message to the one below.
 This message confirms that Cloudflare created a CNAME that routes to your tunnel.